Friendly0Fire/GW2Radial/readme.md

 4. If it does not exist, your addon loader is not installed correctly.
 Head over to the [addon loader](https://github.com/gw2-addon-loader/loader-core) project for support.
 5. Inside the log file, look for the line "Loaded gw2radial".
 If it is not present, the addon loader cannot load the addon correctly.
 Make sure you have installed the [d3d wrapper](https://github.com/gw2-addon-loader/d3d9_wrapper) addon and look at the other log messages for information on what might be going wrong.

-If all else fails, please open an issue.
+If all else fails, please open an issue or [reach out on Discord](https://discord.gg/NrnW29fVpn).

 ### Q: What is the "show in center" keybind used for?